 - Preheat oven to 300°F.

 - Dry the meat thoroughly with paper towels.

 - In a large Dutch oven, heat the oil until it's almost smoking, then gently add two or three of the steaks.
 The idea is not to overcrowd the pan.
-Brown one side for a couple of minutes, then flip and brown the other side.
+Brown one side for about four minutes (you want a nice, dark crust), then flip and brown the other side.
 Set aside the browned steaks and repeat until you've browned them all.

 - Now add the onion to the fat in the pan and cook for a few minutes until translucent and slightly golden brown.

 - Stir in the flour with a wooden spoon and incorporate until a thick roux forms.
 Lower heat and cook the roux for a few minutes, stirring frequently, until it takes on a light brown hue.
 Don't let it burn!

 - Now add the diced tomatoes and the stock.
 Season to taste with Kosher salt and freshly ground black pepper.
 Add the bay leaf and simmer the sauce for about five minutes or until it starts to thicken.

 - Next, return the browned steaks to the sauce and arrange them so that they're covered by the liquid.
 Cover the pot and transfer it to the oven.